 Life on Mars! describes lots of direct and indirect evidence gathered for more than 20 years.

 Weather on a Comet?
 A brief movie seems to show a blizzard in the shadow of a cliff on Comet 67P, aka Churyumov-Gerasimenko.
-In 2016, a telescopic camera on ESA's Rosetta spacecraft circling 20 kilometers away took the 33 frames over about 25 minutes.
-Collapsed into a fast sequence, they show ice and other particles drifting or streaking across the near field, with the cometscape turning and stars descending in the background.
+In 2016, ESA's Rosetta spacecraft, circling 13 kilometers away, took telescopic photos for 25 minutes.
+Collapsed into a fast sequence, the 33 frames show ice and other particles drifting or streaking across the near field while the cometscape turns and stars descend in the background.
 The movie makes it easy to visualize comets accreting and shedding material as they wander.

 Astronomy Picture of the Day has details, 26 Apr 2018.